 Here is the aperture scale: f/1.4, f/2, f/2.8, f/5.6, f/8, f/11, f/16, f/22

-Let’s say you are working with a 50mm lens, and your aperture setting is f/2.
+Let’s say you are working with a 50mm lens.
+Your aperture setting is f/2.
 You can get your width by taking 50, dividing that by 2, and getting 25mm.
 Next, you are going to multiply the radius by itself (radius squared).
 Area=r²*pi.

 For example, a 50mm lens is at f/2 would equal 25mm wide.
 Cutting that in half is 12.5mm.
 So then we take (pi * 12.5mm²) and get an area of 490mm².